 Borgen may lack the murderous, grand guignol inventiveness of Scandi crime, but its charms are more refined.
 This is an astute and thoroughly gripping drama that refuses to compromise on complexity, and anyone with a jones for politics should run to see it.

-Season 1 of Borgen is available to stream at SBS On Demand:
+Seasons 1 - 3 of Borgen are all available to stream for free at SBS On Demand: